Burn Ban - Level 1

 The North Beach picnic shelter is first-come, first-served and can accommodate a dozen people.

-The North Beach meadow, Lowell Point kitchen shelter, and amphitheater can be reserved for weddings, family reunions or other special events.
+The North Beach meadow, Lowell Point kitchen shelter and the amphitheater can be reserved for weddings, family reunions or other special events.
 The kitchen shelter has electricity, a wood stove and large windows with sweeping views of Saratoga Pass and Whidbey Island.
 It is an indoor-outdoor space and can accommodate up to 44 people inside and an additional 36 people outside.
 Check out the informational sheet (PDF 254KB) for more details.

 Camping